DSloan10/scottish_household_survey_project/README.md

 ## Q2.
 Urban vs Rural Access

-Multiple definitions of what constitutes Urban or Rural living used in Scottish Government data gathering.
+Multiple definitions of what constitutes Urban or Rural living are used in Scottish Government data gathering.
 The definition used in the SHS is 2-fold, defined as follows:

 **Urban** - areas of settlement with 10,000 people or more.